reidiens/elf-practice/README.md

 # 'Hello World!' as an ELF file
-### Generates an executable ELF file that says "Hello, World!" for x86 Linux (or system v XD)
+### Generates an executable ELF file that says "Hello, World!" for x86 Linux

 ## Compilation:
 It's super simple.
 Use any compiler you want and name the output anything you want.
 For example: